Nearly every major new development begins its life in a strategic plan developed by a local authority or similar.

 The Council has already approved the detailed designs for the proposed works to Junction 10 and the A32.

 All aspects of the development, whether residential, commercial, employment or educational, will be required to adhere to these principles.
-Guidance may include street design and the materials palette.
+The guidance includes architectural, landscape and technical requirements and sets the framework to enable further Neighbourhood Design Coding so that each if the 14 distinct Neighbourhoods of Welborne create and maintain their own character and identity.

-Buckland Development Limited also plans to include the Welborne Streets Manual as an appendix to the Strategic Design Code.
-This will set out the proposed approach to the street network elements such as signage, street widths, junction form, block form, parking, lighting, materials etc as well as the adoption strategy and a timescale for delivery.
+The Welborne Streets Manual has been submitted alongside the Strategic Design Code.
+This sets out the proposed approach to the street network elements such as signage, street widths, junction form, block form, parking, lighting, materials etc as well as the adoption strategy and a timescale for delivery.
 This will help underpin the quality of the public spaces that are to be created and give certainty to developers and councils that these elements can be delivered.
+The Welborne Streets Manual was approved and adopted by Hampshire County Council on 9 March 2023.

 This strategy will set out how the residential development at Welborne will be provided.
 It will contain information about how the market and affordable housing will be delivered and the proposed phasing of the development.
 It will provide an indication of how many houses will be developed in each Neighbourhood,